 How Much Does Farxiga Cost?

-If the patient doesn’t have insurance, the cost for a 5 mg oral tablet is around $582 for a 30 day supply; the price can vary depending on the pharmacy that is chosen.
+If the patient doesn’t have insurance, the cost for a 5 mg oral tablet for a 30-day supply is around $648.93 (pricing as of June 2022); the price can vary depending on the pharmacy that is chosen.
 Also, the cost can vary after each year.
 There is a rising cost of Farxiga, which on average has gone up 3% year over year.

 With the rising costs that are passed onto consumers, it is important to know what one can do to save on the prescription cost.
 So the next question that comes to mind is what can I do to help save on cost?